bloomberg/chef-bach/bootstrap.md

 BCPC can be brought up behind a proxy.
 An example is given in proxy_setup.sh in the chef-bcpc directory.
 To actually use a proxy uncomment and edit the example lines.
-The example uses a squid caching proxy on the hypervisor (for example your workstation or laptop).
+The example uses a proxy on the hypervisor (for example your workstation or laptop) just to keep the explanation self-contained and simple.
 The hypervisor is always IP address 10.0.100.2 from the point of view of the VMs.
-This can actually be helpful to cache certain downloadables which are slow to download from their normal sites.
+Your proxy may well be elsewhere on your network.
+If you use the hostname, instead of the IP address of a proxy, you may need to adjust the DNS settings in ./environments/Test-Laptop.json - the default is to use Google's free DNS servers 8.8.8.8 and 8.8.4.4 but those nameservers will not resolve a hostname within a private network.

 The default proxy setup does not configure a proxy, but it still must define 'CURL' which is used in the subsequent scripts.
 The default is